CSS Pickens: Confederate service

 The state of Louisiana seceded from the Union on January 26, 1861, and Captain J. G. Breshwood, Robert McClelland's commanding officer, refused to take the ship north.
 United States Secretary of the Treasury John Adams Dix ordered Second Lieutenant Samuel B. Caldwell to take command of the ship and treat Breshwood as a mutineer if necessary.
 This order was not received, and Breshwood surrendered the ship to Louisiana authorities on January 31.
 She entered Confederate service on February 18.
 Breshwood and the ship's two lieutenants, Caldwell and Thomas Fister, entered the Confederate States Revenue Service and were reassigned to Robert McClelland, which was renamed Pickens.
-She was armed with three cannons during her Confederate service: a 8 in Columbiad and two carronades.
+She was armed with three cannons during her Confederate service: a 8 in Columbiad and four 24-pounder carronades.

 On September 20, the sidewheel steamer USS Water Witch entered the Mississippi River.
 Pickens and the armed towboat CSS Ivy were stationed at Head of Passes and withdrew to Fort Jackson.
 Water Witch fired 23 rounds at the two ships while they retreated before bombarding riverbank positions once left alone; she withdrew back to the Gulf of Mexico that evening, passively followed by Ivy.
 Union vessels entered the Mississippi in late September and early October.
 After occupying the Head of Passes, the Union naval force identified a location for a shore fortification and began preparing the site.
 When Commodore George N. Hollins collected all available naval forces for an attack on Union vessels at Head of Passes, Pickens was one of the ships that gathered at Fort Jackson on October 11.
 Hollins's fleet, led by the ironclad CSS Manassas, advanced downriver on the morning of October 12.
 Pickens was at the rear of the fleet, as her lack of engines would make it difficult to maneuver in battle conditions.
 Along with the gunboat CSS Jackson (which had been converted from a tugboat), Pickens guided fire rafts towards the Union positions during the battle.
 In the ensuing Battle of the Head of Passes, the Union ships abandoned the area in haste, with two temporarily running aground during the retreat.
 The Confederates destroyed a supply of wood earmarked for the planned fortification, captured the supply ship Joseph H. Toone, and lightly damaged the sloop-of-war USS Richmond.
 Manassas suffered significant damage during the fighting.